• Fall Recipes

 Swiss Interest Group Histamine Intolerance, food compatibility for histamine

-• tahini, as sesame seeds score a 1.
+• tahini, as sesame seeds score 1.

 • black pepper, which scores 2.